Halo-Media/drupal-bootstrap-sass/README.md

 ###BASIC INSTRUCTIONS:
-Install Drupal Bootstrap theme and create a SUBTHEME replace the less dir from Drupal Bootstrap SUBTHEME with the sass folder here
+Install Drupal Bootstrap theme and create a SUBTHEME

+Replace the less dir from Drupal Bootstrap SUBTHEME with the sass folder here

 Replace 'THEME_NAME' in bower.json with your theme's name - optionally add / remove packages here too

-run bower to generate dependencies
+Run bower to generate dependencies

-use compass to monitor and build css
+Use compass to monitor and build css